alvarotrigo/fullPage.js/README.md

 });
 ```

+**Important** It is helpful to understand that the values in the `anchors` option array correlate directly to the element with the class of `.section` by it's position in the markup.
+This 'index-based' system makes naming very flexible.

 **Note:** the menu element should be placed outside the fullpage wrapper in order to avoid problem when ussing `css3:true`.
 Otherwise it will be appeneded to the `body` by the plugin itself.

 - `navigation`: (default `false`) If set to `true`, it will show a navigation bar made up of small circles.